U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/structure.md

 ### [server/tests](server/tests/)

 This repo consists unit tests.
-Unit tests is used to test functions
+Unit tests is used to test functions, not services

 ### [scripts/](scripts)